Return to: Graduate and Professional Education

 Substitution of Course Requirements

 Students admitted to graduate degree programs are expected to complete the degree requirements listed in the USC Catalogue.
-A maximum of 25 percent of the stated degree course requirements (exclusive of 594 Master's Thesis and 794 Doctoral Dissertation) may be approved for substitution by other USC course work, directed research or transfer course work.
+A maximum of 25 percent of the stated degree course requirements (exclusive of 594 Master’s Thesis and 794 Doctoral Dissertation) may be approved for waiver or substitution by other USC course work, directed research or transfer course work.
 Substitution of courses with the same prefix are exempted from this limit, as are transfer courses in the same discipline and graduate degree programs with three or fewer specified required courses as part of the entire degree program.

 Programs establishing a lower maximum substitution limit may waive their own policy by approval of the dean of the academic school.
 Waiver or substitution of course requirements does not reduce the minimum number of units required for the degree.